Things to do in Penang, Malaysia

 Tip: After your visit, have lunch at the nearby located Purple Stone Vegetarian Food Centre.
 (It is delicious!)

 Georgetown nestles in the shadow of Penang Hill, which is the last part of the tropical rainforest on the island.
 Take the funicular up to the top for spectacular views across the island and cool down in the lower temperatures.
-Book your tickets in advance here.
+Experience the funicular as part of a penang island day tour (book your tickets here).

 Tip: It is best to visit earlier in the day to avoid crowds, as it the most popular thing to do in Penang.